 Roundabouts

 Luckily, there is generally good signage as you approach the roundabouts.
-GPS apps are good about noting whether it’s the first, second or third exit for the given location.
-We found it helpful to count the exits and double check with the signs to make sure we were going in the correct direction.
-If an exit is missed, just continue through the roundabout until arriving back at the needed exit.
+GPS apps are good about noting whether it’s the first, second, or third exit for a given location.
+We found it helpful to count the exits and double-check with the signs to ensure we were going in the correct direction.
+If an exit is missed, continue through the roundabout until returning to the needed exit.

 Parking

 Finding parking in the city of Dublin can be hard to come by.
-We were staying outside the city of Dublin, so we parked at one of the LUAS park and rides and then rode the tram into Dublin.
+We were staying outside Dublin, so we parked at one of the LUAS parks and rides and then rode the tram into Dublin.
 I highly recommend this to avoid navigating within the city.

 We learned one lesson the hard way.
 When we went to the pay station to pay for our parking, it asked for the vehicle registration number.
-Well, the tram had just arrived and we wanted to hop on, so we took our best guess from our rental car key tag and entered the number.
+Well, the tram had just arrived, and we wanted to hop on it, so we took our best guess from our rental car key tag and entered the number.

-Upon returning to our car, it had been “clamped.”
-There also was a large sign on our windshield, directing us to STOP and call a phone number to resolve the issue.
+Upon returning to our car, we found it had been “clamped.”
+A large sign on our windshield directed us to STOP and call a phone number to resolve the issue.

-I paid the required $40 fine over the phone in order to have the clamp removed.
-It took about 20 minutes for the attendant to arrive, to remove the clamp.
-To request a refund, I filled out a form online, uploaded a picture of our parking receipt, and within a couple of days, we received a full refund.
+I paid the required $40 fine over the phone to have the clamp removed.
+It took about 20 minutes for the attendant to remove the clamp.
+To request a refund, I filled out a form online and uploaded a picture of our parking receipt, and within a couple of days, we received a full refund.

-We actually thought it was kind of funny, although a little shaming.
-Live and learn travelers, live and learn!
+We thought it was funny, although a little shaming.
+Live and learn, travelers.
+Live and learn!
 We weren’t the only ones who were “clamped” that day.
-There were a couple of other people who had the same experience.
+A couple of other people had the same experience.

 Weather